 Case Study #1 – Physician

 Case study #1 was a reputable physician, referred to Positive Sobriety Institute following complaints by a colleague and patients regarding her medical skills and bedside manner, respectively.
 She tended to be rigid and isolative, yet superficially friendly, at the workplace.
 For instance, she was noted to be a “health nut” who exercised between cases and only ate power bars.
 She arrived at Positive Sobriety Institute slightly irritated by this break in her routine yet compliant, grossly underweight, and defensive about her self-care practices.
 The Positive Sobriety Institute internist picked up cardiac, skin and lab abnormalities.
 She was also evaluated by an exercise physiologist, a cardiologist and a neuro-psychologist, and deficits were found in all of these areas.
 It was determined that the probable cause of her deficiencies was malnutrition.
-She was recommended for inpatient eating disorder treatment at a RiverMend Health Recovery Programs facility, specifically a program that had other professionals for increased identification.
+She was recommended for inpatient eating disorder treatment at a facility with other professionals for increased identification.
 She successfully completed the treatment and returned to work following normal repeat neuropsychological testing.
 The recommendation was initially met with resistance by this physician, but several months later she said the intervention “saved my life and my career.”

 Case Study #2 – Surgeon